 Interface RangeObject

-The architecture of the internal private properties of an instance of the IP class (where a copy of the properties can be obtained by IP#getProperties).
+The structure of the internal private properties of an IP instance.
+(A copy of these properties can be retrieved using IP.getProperties.)

-This object stores the parsing result of the original IP string, forcibly interpreted as a CIDR address.
-The "forcible interpretation" stands for the internal conversion of any IP address into a CIDR address, e.g. 192.168.0.1 -> 192.168.0.1/32, stored as arrays of decimals with a bit length.
-The isCidr property remembers whether the original string really was a CIDR.
+This object represents the parsing result of the original IP string, forcibly interpreted as a CIDR address.
+"Forcible interpretation" refers to the internal conversion of any IP address into CIDR form, e.g., 192.168.0.1192.168.0.1/32, stored as arrays of decimals along with a bit length.
+The isCidr property indicates whether the original input really was a CIDR.

 interface RangeObject {